VLTP: Vision-Language Guided Token Pruning for Task-Oriented Segmentation: Task-oriented Segmentation

 \textbf{Comparison to Earlier TOS Solutions:} In addressing reasoning-intensive task-oriented object detection and segmentation tasks (e.g., COCO-Tasks~\cite{sawatzky2019object} and RIO~\cite{qu2024rio} datasets), two main types of solutions exist: single-stage and two-stage frameworks.
 Single-stage frameworks, such as MDETR~\cite{kamath2021mdetr} and Polyformer~\cite{liu2023polyformer}, directly combine image features and text features and perform end-to-end training of the entire system.
 The drawback of single-stage frameworks is their lack of logical reasoning capabilities.
 Consequently, recent works like CoTDet~\cite{tang2023cotdet} and TaskCLIP~\cite{chen2024taskclip} introduce two-stage frameworks that combine the reasoning abilities of LLMs with the object detection and segmentation capabilities of vision models.
 However, these frameworks require LLMs to explicitly generate task-dependent feature words and rationale.
 Sometimes the LLM provides only a vague indicator, such as a special token embedding, rather than a clear rationale.
 In contrast to these previous works, our two-step framework seamlessly integrates the robust reasoning abilities of MLLMs with the superior segmentation quality of vision foundation models.

 \textbf{Nevertheless, a key challenge remains: the computational expense of two-stage framework is extremely high.} Previous research~\cite{shang2024llava, ye2024voco, zhou2024tinyllava} has primarily focused on MLLM's compression and pruning, largely overlooking the segmentation model, as depicted in~\cref{tab: motivate}.(a).
 The segmentation model, as shown in~\cref{tab: motivate}(b), requires even more computational resources than MLLM.
-Following this, we will explore ways to enhance the efficiency of the segmentation model under the guidance of MLLM's instruction token $\langle$\text{SEG}$\rangle$.
+Following this, we will explore ways to enhance the efficiency of the segmentation model under the guidance of MLLM.